Doghouse-Mike/my-notes/content/Welcome Aboard!.md

 I dabble in photography too.
 I know enough to know that I don't know much, but every now and then take some pretty good shots with my trusty little [GRii](https://www.dpreview.com/products/ricoh/compacts/ricoh_grii), mostly gig and riding shots nowadays, but it lives in my jacket pocket, and comes out for random shots now and then.

-I’m a pretty massive nerd, and am 99% all in on using the [[iPad]] as my main computer, but regularly use Macs and windows too.
+I'm a pretty massive nerd, and am 99% all in on using the [[iPad]] as my main computer, but regularly use Macs and windows too.

 ## Other Places